 However, tree rings are very valuable for various other reasons.
 That is why, the study of dendrochronology still continues with an altered methodology.
 Scientists do not cut the entire tree to look at the trunk as a slab, but use drills to cut out a small, thin core of the tree that fully captures the information embedded in the core.
 Not only do they record the age, but can also serve as an important in climate studies and fire predictions.
 This characteristic is now being used to recontruct climate record pertaining to forest fires, and can be helpful in discerning patterns of fire in a particular region.

 Why is this important?
-As I have mentioned before, forest fires have massive ecological benefits if controlled and used in the right way.
+Forest fires have massive ecological benefits if controlled and used in the right way.
 But it is key that forest managers do not let it get out of hand.

-An oversimplified view of the connection between climate and tree rings
+An oversimplified link between climate and tree rings

 During periods of dry weather, there is competition for food between different parts of the tree.
 Consequently, the base of the stem is sacrificed for more important parts of a tree.
 The tree rings created during this time at the base of the stem are usually narrower and spread wider than during moist periods.
 This of course, depends from species to species and the climatic zone in question (Note- Many other factors also control the growth of tree rings; we simply infer possible rainfall/temperature information from the rings present on the core.
 It’s not an exact method, probabilities are involved).